 Or at least — that’s not the place to start.

 The most important step is getting clarity, and figuring out how to use your life to make an impact in ways that really matter.
 This book will help you strengthen the courage to do fewer things, so what remains can be done even better.

 “Angela gives practical, common-sense advice, written in very reader-friendly language as if I am sitting with a good friend and just having a chat”

 Maryland, United States

 More than 4,000 educators are already sharing their ideas and reflections.
 Participate in ongoing conversations throughout the year plus a special book club in March 2020.

 Angela Watson is a productivity and mindset specialist, author, and motivational speaker for educators.

-Through her blog, podcast, books, printables, online courses, and professional development services, Angela has supported countless teachers in choosing a new identity for themselves which is healthy and focused on what matters most.
+Through her blog, books, printables, online courses, and professional development services, Angela has supported countless teachers in choosing a new identity for themselves which is healthy and focused on what matters most.